The History of Brand

-As branding has evolved, brands have became more subjective — more about perception and accumulated meaning.
+As branding has evolved, brands have become more subjective – more about perception and accumulated meaning.
 Our conception of what a brand is has become more and more complicated, difficult to define, and hard to pin down with a single definition.

 Defining Brand as Undefinable?

-So why is defining what a brand is so difficult?
+So, why is defining what a brand is so difficult?
 What insights can we gather from this difficulty?

 1. Brands mean different things to different people at different times.

 A single brand means something unique to each person – be it a current consumer, potential consumer, employee, recruit, or just within the world at large.
 Brands are dynamic.
 They can play a different role depending on who they interact with and when.
 Some people connect with certain aspects of a brand, while others connect meaningfully with another.
-And oftentimes, a person’s relationship with a brand can really develop – increasing trust, loyalty, meaning, and engagement.
-Smart and successful brands work on reaching all the different audiences who matter to their business, and aim to further their brand relationships with each individual.
+And often times, a person’s relationship with a brand can really develop – increasing trust, loyalty, meaning, and engagement.
+Smart and successful brands work on reaching all the different audiences who matter to their business and aim to further their brand relationships with each individual.

 2. Brands are amorphous.

 At Emotive Brand, we often think of brands as nebulous and infinite.
-A brand can be the sum of brand experiences or interactions, but those experiences and interactions have infinite possibility.
+A brand can be the sum of brand experiences or interactions, but those experiences and interactions have infinite possibilities.
 Every touchpoint matters.
 Each moment counts.
 Although we work on creating structure for brands in the form of brand architecture, that architecture always accommodates for growth and change – so the brand can develop, expand, respond, and shift with the times.